-The existing provisions of the 1956 Act in relation to the transfer of a specified percentage of profit to reserve is no longer applicable and thus,companies will be free to transfer any or no amount to its reserves.
+The existing provisions of the 1956 Act in relation to the transfer of a specified percentage of profit to reserve are no longer applicable and thus, companies will be free to transfer any or no amount to its reserves.

 Schedule II of the 2013 Act, relating to depreciation defines the useful life of assets as against the depreciation rates specified in the 1956 Act.